 5. Logical Thinking

 Logical thinkers excel in most subject areas at school.
-They have the edge in analytical subjects such as mathematics and science and beyond.
-It makes sense to get children involved with computer coding as soon as possible.
+They have the edge in analytical subjects such as mathematics and computer science and beyond.
+It makes sense to get children involved with coding languages as soon as possible.
 If they master the craft of thinking logically, these youngsters will also have the edge on many of their age-related peers.

 Logical thinking is the same kind of thing.